teomyth/iniq/README.md

 # INIQ

-INIQ (pronounced "in-ick") is a cross-platform command-line tool for Linux/macOS system initialization.
+INIQ (pronounced "in-ick") is a cross-platform command-line tool for Linux system initialization.
 It streamlines the process of setting up new systems with proper user accounts, SSH access, and security configurations.

 ## Features